xyca320/Ping-Pong-Game/README.md

-# Replica of the Legendary Ping-pong Game by Eason :)
+# Replica of the Legendary Pong Game by Eason :)

 ...with Chill Musics and Smashing !